RS-485: Overview

 RS-485 supports inexpensive local networks and multidrop communications links, using the same differential signaling over twisted pair as RS-422.
 It is generally accepted that RS-485 can be used with data rates up to 10 Mbit/s or, at lower speeds, distances up to 1200 m.
-As a rule of thumb, the speed in bit/s multiplied by the length in metres should not exceed 108.
+As a rule of thumb, the speed in bit/s multiplied by the length in meters should not exceed 108.
 Thus a 50-meter cable should not signal faster than 2 Mbit/s.

 In contrast to RS-422, which has a driver circuit which cannot be switched off, RS-485 drivers use three-state logic allowing individual transmitters to be deactivated.
 This allows RS-485 to implement linear bus topologies using only two wires.
 The equipment located along a set of RS-485 wires are interchangeably called nodes, stations or devices.
 The recommended arrangement of the wires is as a connected series of point-to-point (multidropped) nodes, i.e. a line or bus, not a star, ring, or multiply connected network.
 Star and ring topologies are not recommended because of signal reflections or excessively low or high termination impedance.
 If a star configuration is unavoidable, special RS-485 repeaters are available which bidirectionally listen for data on each span and then retransmit the data onto all other spans.

 Ideally, the two ends of the cable will have a termination resistor connected across the two wires.
 Without termination resistors, signal reflections off the unterminated end of the cable can cause data corruption.
 Termination resistors also reduce electrical noise sensitivity due to the lower impedance.
 The value of each termination resistor should be equal to the cable characteristic impedance (typically, 120 ohms for twisted pairs).
-The termination also includes pull up and pull down resistors to establish fail-safe bias for each data wire for the case when the lines are not being driven by any device.
+The termination also includes pull up and pull down resistors to establish bias for each data wire for the case when the lines are not being driven by any device.
 This way, the lines will be biased to known voltages and nodes will not interpret the noise from undriven lines as actual data; without biasing resistors, the data lines float in such a way that electrical noise sensitivity is greatest when all device stations are silent or unpowered.